alakbarz/alak.bar/public/blog/presonusEris.md

 Some reviews state a noticeable [mains hum](https://en.wikipedia.org/wiki/Mains_hum), though from my experience it isn't too bad.
 I go into more detail on this later.

-At the time of purchase, February 2019, they were £139.
+It does appear that their price has increased since my purchase during February 2019 when they were £139.

 <center>
-Back Side of Eris E4.5

 ![PreSonus Eris E4.5 Front](erisBack.jpg)